-The vast majority of babies won't have any problems at all after having their rotavirus vaccination, although some babies who have the vaccine may become restless and irritable, and some may develop mild diarrhoea in the days following vaccination.
+The vast majority of babies will not have any problems at all after having their rotavirus vaccination, although some babies who have the vaccine may become restless and irritable, and some may develop mild diarrhoea in the days following vaccination.

-It is possible for a baby to get rotavirus infection after being vaccinated – but this is uncommon and the illness is usually milder than it would have been if they hadn't been vaccinated.
+It is possible for a baby to get rotavirus infection after being vaccinated – but this is uncommon and the illness is usually milder than it would have been if they had not been vaccinated.

 Read more about rotavirus vaccine side effects.

 Read the answers to some of the common questions that parents have about the rotavirus vaccine.